-- Try to avoid driving around sunrise and sunset.
+- Try to avoid driving during sunrise and sunset.

 Night driving is more difficult and hazardous than daytime driving.
 Make sure you can stop within the distance lighted by your headlights.
 Use your low-beam headlights at night when it rains.
 Do not drive using only your parking lights.

 Use your high-beam headlights whenever possible in open country or dark city streets, as long as it is not illegal.
 Do not blind other drivers with your high-beam headlights.
 Dim your lights when necessary.
 If another driver does not dim his or her lights:

 - Do not look directly into the oncoming headlights.

 - Look toward the right edge of your lane.

 - Watch the oncoming vehicle out of the corner of your eye.